 e.
 Documentation of dates of delivery and in service.

-6. If any of the requirements, conditions, or criteria of title 13, CCR, sections 1956.8(a)(2)(F)1.c. and 2. are not met after approval was granted, the Executive Officer shall revoke the Executive Exemption Approval Letter.
+6. If any of the requirements, conditions, or criteria of title 13, CCR, sections 1956.8(a)(2)(E)1.c. and 2. are not met after approval was granted, the Executive Officer shall revoke the Executive Exemption Approval Letter.
 A transit agency may request a hearing to review the Executive Officer’s revocation of its Executive Exemption Approval Letter pursuant to the procedures set forth in title 17, CCR, section 60055.1 et. seq.

-(3) Formaldehyde exhaust emissions from new 1993 and subsequent model methanol-fueled diesel engines, shall not exceed:
+(3) Formaldehyde exhaust emissions from new 1993 through 2026 model methanol-fueled diesel engines, shall not exceed: